a-b-street/abstreet/widgetry/README.md

 The error handling is pretty bad; lots of unwraps and panics to clean up.

+When returning a `Transition::Replace`, ideally we can consume `self` instead of just having `&mut self`, so we can avoid cloning stuff from one `State`.

 ## Why another Rust GUI library?

 When I started, nothing did what I needed, or it required awkward callbacks.